 Too Many Pumpkins by Linda White, illustrated by Megan Lloyd

 Rebecca loves to garden but she hates pumpkins.
 So when a pumpkin falls off a truck near her yard, she shovels dirt over it and forgets it.
 Until…the pumpkin seeds sprout up and pumpkins take over her garden.
 She realizes that pumpkins and pumpkin recipes can spread joy through her community.

 Rachel’s Day in the Garden: A Kids Yoga Spring Colors Book by Giselle Shardlow of Kids Yoga Stories, illustrated by Hazel Quintanilla

-This sweet picture book follows Rachel and her dog, Sammy, from waking up to a rainy day in the garden.
+This sweet picture book follows Rachel and her dog, Sammy, from waking up on a rainy day in the garden.
 As she looks for signs of spring, readers can try the poses in the circled insets.
 The narrative has a perfect text-to-picture ratio and multi-media collage artwork is absolutely amazing.
-The book ends with four pages that have keywords, the poses, and illustrations of how to do each.
+The book ends with four pages that have keywords, poses, and illustrations of how to do each.

 You Might Also Like: